znly/Looping/Documentation/commonmark/WebPImage_LoopMode.md

 ### Parameters

-  - name: The name of the webp image asset.
+  - named: The name of the webp image asset.
   - bundle: The bundle in which the image is contained.

 ### Throws